 Etsy does charge a $0.20 fee to list each item, which will be charged every 4 months as long as it is listed.

-Then, they have a 5% transaction fee when you sell your item. which isn’t much since starting an Etsy shop is free.
+Then, they have a 5% transaction fee when you sell your item, which isn’t much since starting an Etsy shop is free.

-You also are not required to pay a monthly fee of any kind to sell on the platform, although they do offer an optional Etsy Plus package for growing brands.
+You also are not required to pay a monthly fee to sell on the platform, although they offer an optional Etsy Plus package for growing brands.

 - Fees are relatively low